 Over the course of the last twenty years I have had the occasion to work with several very large non-profit agencies.
 One of the things that all non-profit agencies must get good at to survive is asking for money.
 The standard tool used in fundraising is something called a case statement.

-Dump the traditional sales a marketing speak and create a case statement to compel your target market to understand what they should give you their money.
-This one page document may be the most significant piece of marketing collateral you can produce.
+Dump the traditional sales and marketing speak and create a case statement to compel your target market to understand why they should give you their money.
+This one-page document may be the most significant piece of marketing collateral you produce.

 Your case statement should address the following:

 - A statement of a challenge, frustration or problem that your target market experiences

 - An image of what life is like when the problem is solved

 - How they got here in the first place